 As of today, you cannot practice under the counselor compact.
-You must practice through the current means for practicing across state lines–primarily becoming licensed in additional states or various COVID-19 exceptions.
+You must practice through the current means for practicing across state lines–primarily applying for licensure through endorsement or reciprocity.

 The compact permits states to enter into the compact and administer it.
-The law does not repeal current licensing requirements.
-In order for a state with the compact law to enter into the compact:
+The law does not repeal licensing requirements set forth by state law.

 Most states are working to move through their legislation the language created by CounselingCompact.org.
 So states are using that drafted language as a template.

-The primary obstacle to the laws going into effect by states is that states retain all authority over licensing requirements.
+The primary obstacle to the laws going into effect by states is that states retain the authority to set their own requirements.
 Under state licensing law, licensing boards must abide by enforcing those requirements.

 Some states allow LPC’s to diagnose.
-In Tennessee, one must hold an additional clinical mental health designation in order to diagnose.
+In Tennessee, one must hold an additional clinical mental health designation in order to diagnose (LPC-MHSP).

 As you can see, portability through the counseling compact is quite complicated.

-2) States may opt to not enter the compact.
+2) States may opt to not pursue counseling compact laws.